LukeGrahamLandry/hctarcs/devlog.md

-main would become something like BackendImpl::run(World::new(..)) and you want as much logic as possible to be in the world and the backend to just emit input events and accept render commands . need to do it bit by bit so it always compiles throughout the process or im gonna get bored of it when it sucks, but the end goal is being able to drop in a wasm/canvas backend as well.
+main would become something like BackendImpl::run(World::new(..)) and you want as much logic as possible to be in the world and the backend to just emit input events and accept render commands . need to do it bit by bit, so it always compiles throughout the process or im gonna get bored of it when it sucks, but the end goal is being able to drop in a wasm/canvas backend as well.

+TODO:
+I should also think about splitting up the compiler backend more because currently the rust thing is doing a lot of type coercing work that would need to be replicated if I wanted to add a c one for example.
+Maybe a new pass that adds explicit cast expressions and later that can also split functions across await points.

 ## Great Success (Dec 30)